-The G20 Finance Ministers Communiqué has been published following the meeting held 19 to 20 March in Buenos Aires, Argentina.
-A Communiqué Annex has also been published listing issues for further action and reports and documents received.
-With respect to taxation, the Communiqué notes the following:
+The G20 Finance Ministers Communiqué has been published following the meeting held 22 to 23 February 2020 in Riyadh, Saudi Arabia.
+With respect to tax and transparency, the main text of the Communiqué includes the following: